House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ariocarpus fissuratus2_ies (Image Credit: Frank Vincentz, Wikimedia Commons CC SA 3.0 Unported)

-This genus contains many different species, but they are very similar to each other.
+This genus contains many species, but they are very similar to each other.
 This cacti’s fruits resemble acorns, which is why it is named “acorn fruit” in Latin.
-It is found across a large range of Northern Mexico and into Texas.
+It is found across an extensive range of Northern Mexico and into Texas.

 However, in the wild, this plant is endangered and quite rare.
-They are very slow-growing, which explains partially why they are difficult to find.
+They are very slow-growing, which partially explains why they are challenging to find.

 3. Aztekium

-This genus contains three different species of small, round cacti.
-This species was first discovered in 1929, largely because it is small and easy to miss.
-Usually, these plants have 9 to 11 ribs and range from pale green to grey-green.
+This genus contains three species of small, round cacti.
+The Aztekium was first discovered in 1929, primarily because it is small and easy to miss.
+Usually, the plants have 9 to 11 ribs and range from pale green to grey-green.
 The flowers produced are white and pink and extremely small.

 4. Barrel Cactus